quickwit-oss/quickwit/docs/reference/index-config.md

 To declare an array type of `i64` in the `index config`, you just have to set the type to `array<i64>`.

 #### `object`
-Quickwit supports nested object as long as it does not contains arrays of object.
+Quickwit supports nested object as long as it does not contain arrays of object.

 ```json
 {